How to Sell Your Business for Maximum Profit in 2026

 How is confidentiality protected during a sale?

-Confidentiality is protected through controlled information sharing, anonymous buyer approaches and strict non-disclosure agreements.
-Potential buyers receive limited information initially and must sign an NDA before any sensitive details are released.
-Business owners approve prospective buyers and maintain visibility over all documentation throughout the process.
+Confidentiality is protected through controlled information sharing, anonymised buyer approaches and non-disclosure agreements.
+Potential buyers usually receive limited information at the start of the process and must sign an NDA before commercially sensitive details are released.

 What’s the quickest way to sell a company?